Anbranin/notes/sql/notes.md

 ```
 Things to note:
 - To guarantee uniqueness of the table, you must use two keys, since a person can have more than one favorite food (so there will be more than one row with the same person's ID),
 - a foreign key constraint can only allow values in the person_id column that correspond to values in the ID table of person.
-That is, if there isn't a person with an ID of 100, you cannot have
+That is, if there isn't a person with an ID of 100, you cannot have The rest of the string is tossed away.
+We are, though, given a warning to let us know about this.
+Note that if you want to convert a string to a date, time, or datetime, you have to use the default formats. `cast()` functions cannot accept format strings.
+If your string is not of the
+correct format, you can just use `str_to_date()` or something.
 that as a value in your new table.
 If you forget to add this constraint, you can add it later with `ALTER TABLE`

 ### Table Modification